Written by Noah Friedman

-Without the contributions of people around their community, none of this would be possible.
-Jonathan raised almost $3,000 in a GoFundMe so that he could come to Israel.
+Without the support of RootOne and contributions of people around their community, none of this would be possible.
+In addition to RootOne’s $3,000 Israel travel voucher, Jonathan raised almost $3,000 in a GoFundMe so that he could come to Israel.

 “I’m super grateful and thankful for that,” Jonathan said.
 “Times are hard with money currently because of COVID, so people donating really helped out a lot.”

 Back home in the States, Nicole works with the NWSL’s Houston Dash as a coach in its academy, developing the next batch of talent.
 In order for her to make this trip to Israel, she picked up two additional jobs; selling candy bars door to door and taking bartending graveyard shifts.

 And this was all so that Marlene and Jonathan could go to Israel on budget.